Reading: A spot of bother by Mark Haddon

 A spot of bother was a long read, and I found it a little exhaustive getting through the complex dysfunctional relationship in the family.
 The book’s title takes its name from a little incident of a lonely fallible aging Dad who thinks he’s dying of skin cancer and decides to slice the eczema part of his belly off with a scissors.

 In between the plot that moves along pretty slowly explores parental-child relationships, coming to terms with their gay son, and repeated failed marriage of their daughter.

 Amidst the hysterics and madness that is very real and plausible in any family, there’s also infidelity to add to the subplot.
-I suppose I expected more of this book, but I managed to get through it nonetheless.book, family, mark haddon, reading
+I suppose I expected more of A Spot of Bother, but I managed to get through it nonetheless.book, family, mark haddon, reading